 - Exploited: Bob gets hired on by a complete Magnificent Bastard, who points out that with one more firing, he'd be practically unhirable.

-- Defied: Mr. Pointyhair refuses to fire Bob after the team-building incident.
+- Defied: Mr. Pointyhair refuses to fire Bob after the unspecified team-building exercise.

 - Conversed: "Haven't any characters in these sitcoms heard of a wrongful termination lawsuit?
 I mean, sheesh!"

 - Firing Bob for something so inconsequential causes his coworkers to start to distrust Mr. Pointyhair, to the point where they all quit and the Trope Co. office is forced to shut down.

 - The repeated firings take a heavy psychological toll on Bob, who is either Driven to Suicide or just driven crazy by his inability to hold regular employment.

 - Reconstructed: The repeated firings eventually teach Bob a valuable lesson, and he starts to build the crucial skills he needs to last at a job.